Access free Cass County public records on anyone today.

 The fee breakdown is as follows:

-• Fingerprint searches limited to the State of Missouri cost $20.
+- Fingerprint searches limited to the State of Missouri cost $20.

-• FBI searches are $13.25.
+- FBI searches are $13.25.

-• There is a fingerprint vendor fee of $8.50.
+- There is a fingerprint vendor fee of $8.50.

 IdentoGo by IDEMIA is a trusted fingerprint vendor for the Missouri State Highway Patrol and MACHS.
-Parties can schedule a fingerprint appointment with them and they will convert the fingerprints into electronic imaging which will be uploaded to the MACHS database.
+Parties can schedule a fingerprint appointment with them, and they will convert the fingerprints into electronic imaging, which will be uploaded to the MACHS database.
 For more information on how to schedule an appointment call IdentoGo on 877-783-4187 or alternatively on 855-347-8371.

 The Missouri Family Care Safety Registry checks are conducted to ensure the safety and well-being of children and seniors in Missouri.
 These checks are generally required for individuals seeking employment in child care, elder care, mental health care workers and personal care services.
 Anyone seeking employment in these fields must register with the FCSR.

-Workers can register online or mail a completed Worker Registration form along with check or money order for $15 and a copy of their Social Security card to:
+Workers can register online or mail a completed Worker Registration form along with a check or money order for $15 and a copy of their Social Security card to:

-Missouri Department of Health and Senior Services
+Missouri Department of Health & Senior Services

 Fee Receipts